voshawn/shawnvo/README.md

 1. I need to trust that you deeply understand the problem that we are trying to solve.
 It should be clear what the "success criteria" is.
 This is not "what needs to be done" but "what is the outcome or result if we do it well".
 2. I need to trust that you are willing AND able to do the job execeptionally well.
 If you don't feel like you have the ability to take it on, I can help make sure you have proper context and share how I might approach it.
-3. I need to trust that you have the right priority and urgency for the work that needs to be done.
+3. I need to trust that you have the right priority and urgency levels for the work that needs to be done.
 We need to align on what is most important at the time.
 This is especially important since we often have more work than time so we need to be able to prioritize effectively.

 ### Known Bugs
 These are things I am currently working on.
 If you notice any of these things, let me know.